ArcoNightshade/Drift/README.md

-Hollow Orbit: A Melancholic Sci-Fi Survival Game
+Drift: A Melancholic Sci-Fi Survival Game

     You are holding a dying orbit together, knowing it won’t last forever.

-Hollow Orbit is a quiet, atmospheric survival game about isolation, maintenance, and the inescapable truth of decay.
+Drift is a quiet, atmospheric survival game about isolation, maintenance, and the inescapable truth of decay.
 You play as a lone traveler in the cold vacuum, tending to the fragile remains of a collapsed orbital system.
 Gravity and time are your constant enemies.

 Core Concept